 Hedge Funds and Funds of Hedge Funds

 A hedge fund is much like a mutual fund in that it tries to profit with money pooled from many investors.
-Its main distinction is that it can pursue investment strategies — riskier strategies — that are not available to mutual fund managers, such as using leverage or selling short, and can, therefore, profit when markets are rising or falling.
-It can use these techniques because it is not regulated by the Securities and Exchange Commission, although most hedge fund managers have had to register as investment advisers since February, 2006, because of a December 2, 2004 change in the Investment Advisers Act of 1940.
+Its main distinction is it can pursue investment strategies — riskier strategies — not available to mutual fund managers, such as using leverage or selling short, and can therefore profit when markets are rising or falling.
+It can use these techniques because it is not regulated by the Securities and Exchange Commission, though most hedge fund managers had to register as investment advisers since February, 2006, due to a December 2, 2004 change in the Investment Advisers Act of 1940.

-Hedge funds are usually organized as limited partnerships, with the manager being the general partner who makes the investments decisions, and has a significant stake in the fund.
+Hedge funds are usually organized as limited partnerships, with the manager being the general partner who makes the investments decisions and has a big stake in the fund.

 As an unregistered private offering, hedge funds cannot market the fund to the public.
 Only institutions or wealthy individuals who are accredited investors, who presumably can afford to take significant risks, are allowed to invest in hedge funds.
 However, a hedge fund operated offshore may have lax requirements.
 A person must have a net worth of at least $1,000,000 or had an income exceeding $200,000 ($300,000 for a couple) in the previous year.
 However, because most hedge funds have large minimum requirements that typically range from $250,000 to $10,000,000 or more, most investors in hedge funds usually have a lot more money than the required minimums.
 Although most retail investors cannot invest in hedge funds directly, they can invest indirectly by investing in so-called funds of hedge funds.